 Now, if you type the text DYGR, it will automatically get converted into a degree symbol.

 5. VBA Code to Quickly Insert a Delta Symbol in a Cell

-- First of all, add below code in your VB editor.
+- First of all, add the below code in your VB editor.

-- After that, select all the cell where you want to insert these symbols.
+- After that, select all the cells where you want to insert these symbols.

-- And simply run this code from developer tab.
+- And simply run this code from the developer tab.

 This code checks each and every cell of the range and inserts a degree symbol at the end in every cell.

 A degree symbol is a specific symbol that we require to use with a specific kind of data (temperature).
 It’s better to have 5 different methods to insert it so that you can choose one of those according to your convenience.

 I hope you found these methods useful and now tell me one thing.

 Do you have any other method to insert this symbol?